Orchid Wise

 Winter Gardenz also manufacture greenhouses, shelving, and other related products for your shade house.

-You can also easily raise the greenhouse onto a dwarf wall (timber or brick) and add internal doors to create a dual zone house.
+You can also easily raise the greenhouse onto a dwarf wall (timber or brick).
+And add internal doors to create a dual zone house.

 Protectagrow Enthusiast Shade houses & Tunnel houses.

-With a range of standard sizes available they are constructed with heavily galvanised weldmesh or pipe.
+Envirotec have a range of standard sizes available they are constructed with heavily galvanised weldmesh or pipe.
 To finish off they are covered with premium commercial grade shade cloth or horticultural grade plastic films.

 With integrated shelving and a reinforced roof to carry the weight of hanging pots, this is another option for the backyard enthusiast.